Use of Force – How to recognize signs of Aggression and Potential Attack

 - Flushed or pale face.

 - Exaggerated or violent gestures.

 - Change in voice.

 - Scowling, sneering or use of abusive language.

 - Violating your personal space (they get too close).

 Learning the signs of a potential attack and how to deescalate the situation or ward off a potential threat are vital to a security guard’s performance and safety.
 There are many factors to consider, all of which are discussed in our Use of Force Training Course.

-If you’re looking for Toronto Use of Force Training, or a Toronto Handcuffing course then this is the best online use of force class in the city.
+If you’re looking for a Use of Force Training and Handcuffing course then this is the best online use of force class in Canada.
 You will receive certification once you’ve completed the course including handcuffing certification.
 This online course is invaluable when it comes to being an effective security guard.
 Be prepared to recognize threats and handle them safely by signing up today to get your Use of Force and Handcuffing Certification.